jrawbits/VisionEval-Wiki-JR/VE-User-Experience.md

         - could do maps for VERSPM since it has bzones, is nice to show spatial data if possible, use leaflet probably
     - Cloud-based demo
       - [shiny io](http://www.shinyapps.io/) - we would need to pay month for Shiny server online hosting, or host ourselves, so long term that may be an issue, but we all really want an online (atleast demo) version
-  - Documentation and Scenario Analysis - Tara
+  - Documentation and Scenario Analysis
     - [Input documentation management](documents/UIDesign/VE_InputDoc_Mockup_20180406.docx) - groups inputs by meta categories, allows for switching between VE modules, show/hide details
     - [ODOT SARSPM](http://www.oregon.gov/ODOT/Planning/Documents/Oregon-Strategic-Assessment-RSPM-Users-Guide.pdf) - cover basics for how ODOT’s scenario planning process works for local planners (not appliers)
       - includes very handy Checklist in the appendix